-In this section, we analyze the performance of our recursive modeling method.
+Parameters.
+One important parameter in this method.
+In this section we analyze the performance of our rethe number of training samples used to estimate the cursive modeling method.

 Parameters.
-In the RM method there are five parameters: the learning and forgetting rate α and β , thresholds th and κ , and the bandwidth Σ .
+In the RM method there are 5 parameters: the learning and forgetting rate α and β , thresholds th and κ , and the bandwidth Σ .
 As described earlier, these parameters are trained and estimated from the data to generate an accurate and robust model.
 The reason that the RM technique is robust is in using most of the information in the data set and not being limited on the number of training samples.
 With all parameters being updated, the system performance does not depend on heuristically (and scene dependent) values for these parameters.